awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 }
 ```

-**Example Example: Display a lifecycle policy**  <a name="display-policy-cli"></a>
+### Display a Lifecycle Policy<a name="display-policy-cli"></a>

 Use the [get\-lifecycle\-policy](https://docs.aws.amazon.com/cli/latest/reference/dlm/get-lifecycle-policy.html) command to display information about a lifecycle policy\.

 ```
 aws dlm get-lifecycle-policy --policy-id policy-0123456789abcdef0
 ```

 The following is example output\.
 It includes the information that you specified, plus metadata inserted by AWS\.

 ```
 {